COVID-19 Employer and Tax Resources

 Tax Credits and Deferrals

 Employee Retention credit has been extended through July 1, 2021 and has been expanded to include a credit rate of 50 to 70 percent of qualifying wages paid to employees during the crisis, with a cap of $10,000 on qualifying wages, so employers may claim no more than $10,000 per employee for each quarter (up from $5,000 per employee, per year).
-The refundable credit is available to private institutions whose operations were fully or partially suspended due to a COVID-19-related shut-down order or whose gross receipts declined by more than 50 percent when compared to the same quarter in the prior year.
+The refundable credit is now available to both public and private institutions whose operations were fully or partially suspended due to a COVID-19-related shut-down order or whose gross receipts declined by more than 50 percent when compared to the same quarter in the prior year.
+Employers who receive PPP loans may still qualify for the ERTC with respect to wages that are not paid for with forgiven PPP proceeds.

 - IRS FAQ explains the credit and how its calculated